-Any regulatory approvals that we receive for our product candidates will require surveillance to monitor the safety and efficacy of the product candidate.
+Any of our product candidates for which we receive regulatory approvals will require surveillance to monitor the safety and efficacy of the product candidate.
 The FDA may also require a Risk Evaluation and Mitigation Strategy, or REMS, in order to approve our product candidates, which could entail requirements for a medication guide, physician communication plans or additional elements to ensure safe use, such as restricted distribution methods, patient registries and other risk minimization tools.
+In addition, if the FDA or a comparable foreign regulatory authority approves our product candidates, which could entail equirements for a medication guide, physician communication tools.
 In addition, if the FDA or a comparable foreign regulatory authority approves our product candidates, the manufacturing processes, labeling, packaging, distribution, AE reporting, storage, advertising, promotion, import, export and recordkeeping for our product candidates will be subject to extensive and ongoing regulatory requirements.
-These requirements include submissions of safety and other post-marketing information and reports, establishment registration and drug listing, as well as continued compliance with regulatory requirements for current good manufacturing practices, or cGMPs, and current good clinical practices, or cGCPs, for any clinical trials that we conduct post-approval.
-Later discovery of previously unknown problems with our product candidates, including adverse events of unanticipated severity or frequency, or with our third-party manufacturers or manufacturing processes, or failure to comply with regulatory requirements, may result in, among other things:
+These requirements include submissions of safety and other post-marketing information and reports, establishment registration and drug listing, as well as continued compliance with regulatory requirements for current good clinical practices, or cGNs, for any clinical trials that we conduct post-approval.
+Later discovery of previously unknown problems with our product candidates, including adverse events of unanticipated severity or frequency, or with our third party manufacturers or manufacturing processes, or failure to comply with regulatory requirements, may result in, among other things:

-- restrictions on the marketing or manufacturing of our product candidates, withdrawal of the product from the market, or voluntary or mandatory product recalls; - fines, warning letters or holds on clinical trials; - refusal by the FDA to approve pending applications or supplements to approved applications filed by us or suspension or revocation of existing approvals; - product seizure or detention, or refusal to permit the import or export of our product candidates; and - injunctions or the imposition of civil or criminal penalties.
+- restrictions on the marketing or manufacturing of our product candidates, withdrawal of the product from the market, or voluntary or mandatory product recalls; - fines, warning letters or holds on clinical trials; - refusal by the FDA to approve pending applications or supplements to approved applications filed by us or suspension or revocation of existing approvals;

+- product seizure or detention, or refusal to permit the import or export of our product candidates; and - injunctions or the imposition of civil or criminal penalties.